Tomenz/SocketLib/README.md

 Socket library written in c++11/14 for Windows/Linux (32/64)

 - IPv4 and IPv6 support
-- TCP and UDP support
+- TCP and UDP support (both with SSL/TLS)
-- multicast support for IPv4 and IPv6
+- multi-cast support for IPv4 and IPv6
 - Enum all IP's on the host
 - notify if host ip comes up / changes / is removed
 - TLS 1.3 if openssl 1.1.1 is used
-- Multithreading, none blocking.
+- Multi-threading, none blocking.
 All callback function executed in own thread

 Examples: https://github.com/Tomenz/Examples-SocketLib

-In die Windows Project files is the "OpenSSL_HOME" enviroment variable as Include directory configuriert.
-Define the envirment variable, or change the include path in the visual studio project settings.
+In die Windows Project files is the "OpenSSL_HOME" environment variable as Include and Library directory for openssl configured.
+Define the environment variable, or change the include path in the visual studio project settings.

-Meanwhile a smale client / server example using the "SocketLib" library<br>
+Meanwhile a short client / server example using the "SocketLib" library<br>
 *** The "SocketLib" library in this example should by compiled with WITHOUT_OPENSSL defined, so we don't need the opensll library<br>
 *** If you need SSL, you have to fix the path for the openssl headers and lib's when compiling the library